cicsdev/cics-java-batch/README.md

 cics-java-batch
 ================
-Sample CICS Java batch application to use a batchlet to print CICS task number
+Sample CICS Java batch application to use a batchlet to print the CICS task number

 The following components are supplied in this repository.

-## Java package com.ibm.cicsdev.btach
+## Java package com.ibm.cicsdev.batch
 Source code for the following Java class is available in the src/com/ibm/cicsdev/batch  directory
-* simpleBatchlet.java - A simple batchlet to print CICS task number
+* simpleBatchlet.java - A simple batchlet to print the CICS task number

 ## Supporting files
 * /etc/META-INF/batch-jobs/simpleBatchlet.xml - JSL sample to run the Java batchlet